xinyu-site/xinyu-site.github.io/_pages/about.md

 Research
 ======
 My research focuses on controlling multi-robot systems through multi-agent reinforcement learning (MARL).
 To address the practical training challenges of reinforcement learning (RL), I integrate domain expertise with RL to improve sample efficiency and convergence.
-This strategy not only mitigates the practical training constraints of RL but also expands the applicability of MARL in multi-robot operations, aiming to significantly advance the field.
-In addition, I am interested in imitation learning, embodiment intelligence based on large language models (LLM), and robust MARL.
+This strategy not only mitigates the practical training constraints of RL but also expands the applicability of MARL in multi-robot operations.
+In addition, I am interested in Imitation Learning, Embodied AI based on Large Language Models (LLM), and Robust MARL.

 Recent News
 ======